-The material presented in American Minority Studies is based upon research conducted in the field of social inequalities.
+The purpose of the behavioral science component in the core curriculum is to enable the students to understand and apply sociological theories and concepts as they examine human society.
+To master sociology, students will be able to identify and apply the concepts and principles in the study of group life, social institutions, and social processes.
 The studies that generate this research frequently present findings implicating the role of social institutions (e.g., the economy, education systems, media, religious institutions, etc.) in the perpetuation of minority group oppression.
 Be Aware, course material may challenge and conflict with existing beliefs and convictions of students.
 Controversial Subjects will be examined which will introduce some level of discomfort and which will generate a wide range of diverse opinions.
 I do not expect you to accept or even agree with the attitudes, beliefs, and/or viewpoints presented by the instructor or classmates, I do expect that you will: (a) consider the various perspectives presented in class, (b) interact with others in a respectful manner, and (c) be knowledgeable and prepared to discuss the material, information, and theories presented in the readings and class lectures.